maxschwalenberg/master_thesis/README.md

 ## 1.3 T-Testing

-Having extracted all the required beta values from the participants for all the specified samples.
+Having extracted all the required beta values from the participants for all the specified samples, t-values are now generated using the two distinct sets.

 This script generates the t-testing results.
 [t_testing.py](t_testing.py)

 They are later used in matlab for further analysis.

+## 1.4 Mask-Creation

+Create mask based on the results of the t-tests.

+## 1.5

+RSA